 Communicating with customers about a product phase-out is one of the most important steps in the end-of-life process.
 And, it’s a step many organizations get wrong.
 You want to give your customers plenty of warning.
-Don’t make them feel like the tool they’re using is being suddenly ripped out from under them.
+Please don’t make them feel like the tool they’re using is being suddenly ripped out from under them.

 You’ll also want to have alternative solutions to suggest to these users.
 Perhaps a swap or perhaps a newer and more robust alternative you’ve since developed.

-Depending on the size of your organization and your user-base, it may make sense to establish formalized policies for end-of-life products.
+Depending on the size of your organization and your user base, it may make sense to establish formalized policies for end-of-life products.
 These can help set expectations for customers.
 Cisco, for example, went so far as to create an end of product lifecycle policy.